 Chapter 6 explores religious beliefs, including beliefs about the Bible, the Virgin Mary and the prosperity gospel.

 Chapter 7 examines renewalism among Hispanics, including the beliefs and practices of those who identify as Pentecostal and charismatic Protestants and Catholics.
 Chapter 8 takes a closer look at the experience of the spirit world.
 Chapter 9 covers views on social and political issues, such as abortion, same-sex marriage, gender expectations and the role of the church in political matters.
-While those born in Puerto Rico are U.
+While those born in Puerto Rico are U.go to site

 National identities and Socio-Political Changes in Latin America